Lamet language

 Lamet is a Mon–Khmer language of Laos.
 There are also one hundred speakers in Lampang Province, Thailand, where it is known as Khamet.
 Lamet speakers call their language [χəmɛːt], or less commonly [kʰəmɛːt].

 Locations

 Lamet of Lampang was originally spoken in Takluh village north of Namtha in Laos.

 A closely related variety called Lua' is spoken in Ban Pang Chok (Ban Lua), Wiang Pa Pao District, southern Chiang Rai Province, Thailand.

+Phonology

+Lamet also has two tones; high and low.